 The program must ensure that normal operations on the low line have been completed before issuing Wrap to any communications line on the 2703.
-The program must not issue Wrap to more than one communications line at a time.
-The program can make a character-by-character comparison of received data with transmitted data and/or monitor the operation for recognizable control characters.
+The togram must not issue Wrap to more than one our feations line at a time.
+The program can terreby-character comparison of reextend data with transmitted data and/or monitor the eneration for recognizable control characters.